 The sea whip coral is also part of the gorgonia coral family.

 Branches like the corals of the sea whip find colours like orange, yellow, purple and red attractive.
 More so, these reefs are mostly seen in waters that are deep, they live in walls, and on rocks that are growing up to about three feet.

 Venus Sea Fan is a fragile species of corals.
 Found mainly within the West Indies and the Bahamas, the Venus sea fan coral is also a soft coral that is beautiful and belongs to a chain of various branchlets that usually grow in bases that are small.

 They have various colours like the lavender, yellow, and the white colours, the favourite place of the Venus sea fan coral is the shallow part of the water that has strong waves of about thirty feet.

 The Plerogyra sinousa or the bubble coral is also a major species of the corals, and is commonly found within three to thirty-five meters in depth, and can also be taken to be the eggs of fish.

 While in the day, these skinned or white polyps are like clusters or blisters of grapes and at night, the small balloons loosen, and allow its cords access to hunt for food.
 The bubble corals are usually found within the the reefs of corals like the Indian ocean and the Red sea which is at the center of the pacaific.

 Carnation Coral (Dendronephthya)

 Carnation coral thrives in high-energy areas, and it usually grows on walls or under rocks.
-When the current is active, these corals multiply and bloom to feed, but in the absence of current, they sink to the bottom.
+In the presence of an active current, this type of coral blooms and multiplies to feed, and in the absence of current, they sink to the bottom.